selfcustody/krux/docs/parts.en.md

 ### WonderMV
 <img src="../img/maixpy_wonder_mv/logo-304.png" align="right" style="width: 16%;">

-It comes with a compatible 32G card, an USB card reader, and two Molex 51004 4-pin male-to-male cable (to connect to a [thermal printer](#optional-ttl-serial-thermal-printer)).
-Below is a list of some distributors where you can find this device:
+Supported by Krux since September 2024, this touchscreen device features a metal backplate and includes a compatible 32 GB card, a USB card reader, and two Molex 51004 4-pin male-to-male cables for connecting to a [thermal printer](#optional-ttl-serial-thermal-printer).
+Below is a list of distributors where it is available:

 - [AliExpress](https://www.aliexpress.com/w/wholesale-k210-wondermv.html)
 - [Amazon](https://www.amazon.com/s?k=k210+WonderMV)